Are you ready for a mirror makeover?

 I used a section of this print and molded it into the empty spot at the top of the mirror and then cut it out to the correct shape.

-There’s a tiny section of trim at the top that’s been missing for years, but with the added gilding, it’s not noticeable unless you look close.
+There’s a tiny section of trim at the top that’s been missing for years, but with the added gilding, it’s not noticeable unless you look closely.

 The colors in the print were perfect for the color of the mirror, and I loved the subject matter behind this beautiful art.

-I wanted to enhance the gilding on the mirror because it had dulled over time, so I used Rub n Buff in antique gold and lightly went over the top of the gilded areas.
+Because the original gilding had dulled over the years, I used Rub n Buff in antique gold, highlighting the detailed areas.

 The last step was a coat of clear Italian liquid wax, letting it dry (which doesn’t take long at all), and buffing it to a low sheen.